Council of Four Lands

-The Council of Four Lands (ועד ארבע ארצות, Va'ad Arba' Aratzot, Sejm Czterech Ziem) was the central body of Jewish authority in the Polish–Lithuanian Commonwealth from the second half of the 16th century to 1764, located in Lublin.
-The Council's first law is recorded as having been passed in 1580.
-Seventy delegates from local kehillot met to discuss taxation and other issues important to the Jewish community.
-The "four lands" were Greater Poland, Little Poland, Galicia (with Podolia) and Volhynia.
+The Council of Four Lands (ועד ארבע ארצות, Sejm Czterech Ziem) was an autonomous representative body of Jewry in the Polish–Lithuanian Commonwealth from the second half of the 16th century to 1764, located in Lublin.
+The Council's principal function was to administer the collective self-taxation of Jewish communities.
+It's first law is recorded as having been passed in 1580.
+Seventy delegates from local qehillot met to discuss taxation and other issues important to the Jewish community.
+The "four lands" were Greater Poland, Lesser Poland, Galicia (with Podolia) and Volhynia.
 The earliest form of the Council was organized in 1514 by Sigismund I the Old and Abraham of Bohemia was put in charge of it.

 In Polish it was referred to as the Jewish Sejm (Sejm Żydowski).
 In Latin it was referred to as the Jewish General Congress (Congressus Generalis Iudaicus, or Congressus Generalis Iudaeorum).

 The terms "Council of Three Lands" and "Council of Five Lands" and more have also been used for the same body.
-In 1623 the Jewish communities from the Grand Duchy of Lithuania withdrew from the "Council of Four Lands" and established "the Council of the Land of Lithuania" (Va’ad Medinat Lita, sometimes translated as simply "the Council of Lithuania".)
+In 1623 the Jewish communities from the Grand Duchy of Lithuania withdrew from the "Council of Four Lands" and established "the Council of the Land of Lithuania" (Va’ad Medinat Lita, sometimes translated as simply "the Council of Lithuania").